priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 }
 ```

-The first key-value pair `"alg": "RS256"` in the output tells us, that this JWT token (which we will get in the next Part 2 decoding) was signed using a RS256 (RSA + SHA-256) algorithm.
+The first key-value pair `"alg": "RS256"` in the output tells us, that this JWT token (which I will get in the next Part 2 decoding) was signed using a RS256 (RSA + SHA-256) algorithm.
-So, if we need to verify the token signature, we know what is the algorithm used to sign it.
+So, if I need to verify the token signature, I know what is the algorithm used to sign it.

 And the second key-value pair, the `"kid": "w0cqiqxodkuHYFzSPkQpzqLrjhxAdV-Lr1Xq6ULHw_Y"` part.
 This is a hint to figure out which RS256 (RSA + SHA-256) private/pubic key pair was actually used to sign.
-The value we see in front of `kid` is going to help us to figure out the public key of this pair.
+The value I see in front of `kid` is going to help us to figure out the public key of this pair.

 But where to find the Public Key?
-That information, we will get in the next part.
+That information, I will get in the next part.

 ---